MicrosoftEdge/DevTools/explainers/JSONViewer/explainer.md

 This functionality will trigger automatically when the browser navigates to a JSON file on the web or the user opens a local one.

 ## Feedback
 Have feedback?
-We want to hear it! *[Issue #123](link to issue announcing explainer, which will need to be added after first commit)* tracks community feedback on this explainer.
+We want to hear it! *[Issue #87](https://github.com/MicrosoftEdge/DevTools/issues/87)* tracks community feedback on this explainer.